Angel 21

-The Angel 21 is a bus service operated by Go North East, which connects Newcastle upon Tyne, Gateshead, Low Fell and Birtley in Tyne and Wear with Chester-le-Street, Durham and Brandon in County Durham.
+The Angel 21 is a bus service operated by Go North East, which connects Newcastle upon Tyne, Gateshead, Low Fell and Birtley in Tyne and Wear with Chester-le-Street, Durham and Brandon in County Durham, England.
 The service is named after Antony Gormley's Angel of the North, which the route passes.

 History

-In January 2018, coinciding with 20 years of the Angel of the North, Go North East launched new Wright StreetDeck double-deck vehicles on the route – at a cost of £4.5 million.
+In autumn 2012, a fleet of Euro 5 Volvo B5LH/Wright Eclipse Gemini 2 diesel-hybrid double-decker buses were introduced.
+In the years prior to this, the service has been operated by a mixture of single-deck Scania OmniCity and double-deck Volvo B7TL/East Lancs Vyking, Volvo B7TL/Plaxton President and Volvo B7TL/Wright Gemini vehicles.
+These buses were branded in a distinctive pink livery featuring the route's namesake landmark.

+A fleet of Euro 6 Wright StreetDeck diesel double-decker buses were introduced in January 2018, branded in a two-tone green livery, again featuring the route's namesake landmark.
+The total cost of introducing the vehicles was £4.5 million, with vehicles featuring tables, USB charging, next stop audio-visual announcements and WIFi, as well as increased capacity when compared to the vehicles they replaced.

 In May 2019, additional Friday and Saturday evening and Sunday morning journeys were added.
-Some journeys were cut during the COVID-19 pandemic, including all-night services.
+Some journeys were later cut during the COVID-19 pandemic, including all-night services.

 An all-night service was restored in September 2020 on Friday and Saturday nights, with a daily 24-hour service being introduced in May 2021.
-It is currently one of three services (including services 56 and 60) operated by Go North East which run to a daily 24-hour service.
+At the time, it was one of just three routes (including 56 and 60) operated by Go North East which operated with daily 24-hour service.
+In July 2022, the late-night service was scaled back to operate on Friday and Saturday nights only.

-From June 2020, the service was altered to additionally serve Arnison Centre.
+In June 2020, the route was amended, with most journeys (excluding late-night) rerouted to serve Arnison Centre Retail Park.

-In September 2021, the service was extended to additionally serve Neville's Cross, Langley Moor and Brandon in County Durham.
+In September 2021, the service was extended to additionally serve Neville's Cross, Langley Moor and Brandon half-hourly on weekdays and Saturday daytimes.

+In September 2024, the service's frequency was increased to every 7–8 minutes between Newcastle upon Tyne and Chester-le-Street – adding over 15,000 extra seats per week.

+In July 2025, the late-night service was altered to terminate at Howlands Park and Ride.

+In January 2026, a fleet of Euro 6 Wright StreetDeck Electroliner battery electric double-decker buses, branded in a two-tone green livery depicting Antony Gormley's Angel of the North, were introduced.